Showing posts with label cafe. Show all posts

 Hubby let me out near the entrance and went to park the van.

-I walked up the long corridor to the entrance, and once inside, I got in line for tickets.
+I walked up the long corridor to the entrance and, once inside, got in line for tickets.

 I already had our tickets, and I asked for a wheelchair.

 The tour is about an hour long and involves a lot of walking.
-They recommended using a wheelchair if you are having problems walking.
+They recommended using a wheelchair if you have difficulty walking.
 (So I said yes)

 Bowling Green Plant outside (no electronic devices allowed inside)